To adapt general system authentication settings, navigate to Administration -> Authentication and choose -> Settings.

-You can adapt the following under the Authentication tab:
+You can adapt the following under the authentication settings:

 - Define the minimum password length.

-- Select what character classes should be part of the password.
+- Define the password strength and select what character classes are a mandatory part of the password.

 - Define the minimum number of required character classes.